-Recently I posted about using eggs as hair conditioner which split commenters down the middle into the ‘ewwww’ and ‘wow’ camps.
-I hate eggs myself but couldn’t deny what great condition it left my usually frizzy hair in.
-One of the commenters, Land Girl 1980 mentioned that she uses egg whites and tissue to create a face mask and I instantly knew I had to give that a go!
+Recently I posted about using eggs as hair conditioner which split commenters are down the middle into the ‘ewwww’ and ‘wow’ camps.
+I hate eggs myself but couldn’t deny what great benefits and best condition it left my usually frizzy hair in.
+One of the commenters, Land Girl 1980 mentioned that she uses egg whites and tissue to create a homemade facial face mask for removal of blackhead and I instantly knew I had to give that a go!
 Previously I’ve made egg white face masks to remove blackheads and found they’ve really firmed my skin and closed pores but I hadn’t thought about adding tissue to it.
 I can hear you all now, saying ‘What?
 What do you mean tissue?’

 What you will need